HDFGroup/vol-cache/README.md

   - --shuffle: Whether to shuffle the samples at the beginning of each epoch.
   - --local_storage [Default: ./]: The path of the local storage.

+* In order to remove the cache / buffering effect for read benchmarks, one can allocate a big array that is close to the size of the RAM, so that it does not have any extra space to cache the input HDF5 file.
+This can be achieve by setting ```MEMORY_PER_PROC``` (memory per process in Giga Byte).
+However, this might cause the compute node to crash.
+The other way is to read dummpy files by seeting ```CACHE_NUM_FILES``` (number of dummpy files to read per process).